joao-vcthr/arch-linux-guide/README.md

 A personal, step-by-step guide for installing Arch Linux from scratch, all the way to a fully working system running Hyprland + Noctalia and my everyday applications.

-The guide is paired with shell scripts that automate the steps where automation made sense.
-My personal dotfiles (Hyprland, Alacritty, etc.) are kept in a separate repository: [dotfiles](https://github.com/joao-vcthr/dotfiles).
+The guide is paired with shell scripts that automate the post-installation steps where automation made sense.

 ## Is this guide for you?